Plant science at the dinner table: cranberries

 Cranberries for decorating

-Cranberries can also be used for holiday decorating indoors and out.
-Here are a few ideas we came up with to use cranberries for decorating our home for the holidays.
+Cranberries can also be used for holiday decorating, indoors and out.
+Here are a few ideas to use cranberries for decorating your home for the holidays.

 - Floating in water with candles